Carmela Patton is the International Student Adviser.

 - Housing arrangements: Connecticut College's academic year is divided into two semesters with a long break between mid-December and mid-January.
-Residence houses close for winter break and again for two weeks' spring break during March.
-International students should make arrangements to stay during those periods or find a host family, since there is a modest fee to stay on campus.
+Residence halls close for winter break and gain for two weeks' spring break during March.
+International students can make arrangements to stay during these breaks.
+There is no charge for room and board for students approved to stay over winter and spring break.
 Summer housing is available only if students have on-campus employment or are doing research over summer break.
 In this case, students may be responsible for a housing fee.

 - Cross-cultural programming